1st Arrondissement Paris Guide: 32 Fantastic Attractions for You to Explore

 Later, the most famous kings and queens of France built their magnificent palaces and superb gardens here.

-Today, the First is absolutely packed with grand "bucket list" attractions: the Mona Lisa and other masterpieces in the Louvre Museum, Monet's massive water lily paintings in Musée de l'Orangerie (Orangerie Museum), spectacular stained glass and candlelight concerts in medieval Sainte-Chapelle, the haunting medieval Conciergerie where Marie Antoinette spent her final days as a prisoner, exquisite jewelers around Place Vendôme, and designer Coco Chanel's favorite spot for hot chocolate, the Angelina tea room.
+Today, le Premier, as it is known in French, is absolutely packed with grand "bucket list" attractions: the Mona Lisa and other masterpieces in the Louvre Museum, Monet's massive water lily paintings in Musée de l'Orangerie (Orangerie Museum), spectacular stained glass and candlelight concerts in medieval Sainte-Chapelle, the haunting medieval Conciergerie where Marie Antoinette spent her final days as a prisoner, exquisite jewelers around Place Vendôme, and designer Coco Chanel's favorite spot for hot chocolate, the Angelina tea room.

 You can discover and explore unexpected treasures here as well - 19th century shopping arcades, fascinating market streets and street markets, and popular jazz clubs and wine bars.
 From November through early January, stroll around one of the city's best and biggest Christmas market.